Jeff-Russ/ruby-hash-for-js/README.md

 [on GitHub](http://github.com/Jeff-Russ/ruby-hash-for-js)

-This is a JavaScript implementation of the Ruby `Hash. class.
-Objects made from the `Hash. constructor provided here create `Hash. objects that contain most of the methods of the Ruby `Hash. objects while keeping the appearance and behavior as if they only contain data.
+This is a JavaScript implementation of the Ruby `Hash` class.
+Objects made from the `Hash` constructor provided here create hash objects that contain most of the methods of the Ruby hashes.

 ### Why?

-JavaScript Object Literal notation is a great way to define objects as data containers but adding methods to them causes the methods themselves to be treated as data.
-JavaScript has rather unfriendly ways of preventing this that you most certainly would not one to do EVERY time you create a data object.
-This `Hash. class comes loaded with most of what you would need and stays out of the way.
-It also provides a friendly interface to add more methods.
+Hashes can be declared in Ruby with a syntax very similar to how you would declare an object literal in JavaScript.
+The difference is that in Ruby, you are left with a data container that has many helpful methods available on it.
+Adding methods in object literal notation causes the methods themselves to be treated as enumerable data.
+Also, you wouldn't want to keep defining the same methods over and over every time you make a new object.

+This `Hash` class allows you to construct object with the object literal notation with all of the convenient methods already added and configured to stay out of the way, giving the appearance of a pure data object.

 ## Structure of a Hash object

-Conceptually, these `Hash. object have two sides, the enumerable data side and the non-enumerable write-protected method side.
+Conceptually, these `Hash` objects have two sides, the enumerable data side and the non-enumerable method side.
 The data side will only allow:
 1. Strings
 2. Booleans
 3. Numbers